-NOTE ON DRAFT REPORT
+NOTE ON FINAL REPORT

-The Stage 2 Local Plan Viability Study has been published in draft to allow stakeholders a further opportunity to feed into the viability process.
-This further consultation will enable stakeholders to review the detailed evidence base supporting the study.
-This will provide a more in depth understanding of how the assumptions and inputs adopted in the viability testing have been formulated and the judgements that have been made.
-We expect that consultation responses from stakeholders will include full supporting evidence and information in support of any changes that they believe are justified.
-This will then be considered and as appropriate adjustments made to the final version of the Stage 2 Local Plan Viability Study.
+The Stage 2 Local Plan Viability Study was published in draft during early 2022 to allow stakeholders a further opportunity to feed into the viability process.
+This further consultation was to allow stakeholders to review the detailed evidence base supporting the study.
+Providing a more in depth understanding of how the assumptions and inputs adopted in the viability testing had been formulated and the judgements that had been made.
+It was expected that any subsequent consultation responses submitted by stakeholders would include full supporting evidence and information relating to any changes that they believed were justified.